apple-fritter/xchat.channel-moderation/README.md

-# xchat.channel-moderation
+# Channel moderation
-This is a simple Python script for XChat that adds basic moderation commands for banning, kickbanning, kicking, and ignoring users in a chat room.
+This is a simple Python script for XChat that adds basic moderation commands for banning, kickbanning, kicking, and ignoring users.

+This git is intended to provide the barest of moderation functionality to an otherwise unconfigured XChat install.

+> It is likely more advanced users will not find this script of much interest.

 ## Usage
 The following commands are available: